-- Physically present. - Available at the same site. - Available on call. - B. Licensed health personnel shall provide special health services under the auspices of the school.
+- physically present. - available at the same site. - available on call. - B. Licensed health personnel will provide special health services under the auspices of the school.
 Duties of the licensed personnel include the duty to: - Participate as a member of the education team. - Provide the health assessment. - Plan, implement and evaluate the written individual health plan. - Plan, implement and evaluate special emergency health services. - Serve as liaison and encourage participation and communication with health service agencies and individuals providing health care. - Provide health consultation, counseling and instruction with the eligible student, the student's parent and the staff in cooperation and conjunction with the prescriber. - Maintain a record of special health services.
-The documentation includes the eligible student's name, special health service, prescriber or person authorizing, date and time, signature and title of the person providing the special health service and any unusual circumstances in the provision of such services. - Report unusual circumstances to the parent, school administration, and prescriber. - Assign and delegate to, instruct, provide technical assistance and supervise qualified designated personnel. - Update knowledge and skills to meet special health service needs.
+The documentation includes the eligible student's name, special health service, prescriber or person authorizing, date and time, signature and title of the person providing the special health service and any unusual circumstances in the provision of such services. - Report unusual circumstances to the parent, school administration, and prescriber. - Assign and delegate to, instruct, provide technical assistance and supervise qualified designated personnel. - Update knowledge and skills to meet special health service needs. - C. Prior to the provision of special health services the following will be on file: - Written statement by the prescriber detailing the specific method and schedule of the special health service, when indicated. - Written statement by the student's parent requesting the provision of the special health service. - Written report of the preplanning staffing or meeting of the education team. - Written individual health plan available in the health record or integrated into the IEP or IFSP.